Customers

 Check out a short preview from our CTO, Károly Kása!

-WordPress Accessibility Day 2024
+WP Accessibility Day 2024

 The WordPress Accessibility Day is a free, 24-hour global event dedicated to improving accessibility on WordPress websites.
 During the 2024 edition, numerous speakers shared their expertise on various aspects of web accessibility.